tchoi8/talks/Codecademy/readme.md

 However, poetry has been always having a moment, as we can see [as early as 1952](http://www.telegraph.co.uk/news/science/science-news/4967408/Worlds-first-computer-was-used-to-generate-love-poetry.html), people were using computers to write love poems.

 ### "School" for poetic computation

+How I got involved in starting and running a school.

 - [Goat Island Performance Group](http://www.goatislandperformance.org/)
 - [Eyebeam Art and Technology Center](http://eyebeam.org)